This easy homemade caramel apple pie recipe has a flaky, buttery pie crust and a deliciously sweet apple pie filling. It’s guaranteed to be a winner.

 - Adjust the temperature to 425°F, and bake until the crust is light golden brown, (about 20 minutes).
 Reduce oven temperature to 375°F, carefully cover with foil, using oven mitts rotate the baking sheet, and continue to bake until juices are bubbling and crust is deep golden brown (20-30 minutes more).

 - Let pie cool on wire rack to room temperature, about 4 hours.
-Serve.
+Serve drizzled with the remaining caramel sauce.

 Bonny says